anbnzb/Plex-Media-Import-to-HTML/README.md

 2. Install wkhtmltopdf.
 During installation, ensure that the wkhtmltopdf executable is added to the system PATH.<br>
 3. Download the Script: Import.py<br>
 4. Open the script in a text editor (like Notepad or VS Code) so you can update the wkhtmltopdf_path variable<br>
-   with the correct path to the wkhtmltopdf executable on their system.
+   with the correct path to the wkhtmltopdf executable on your system.
 Usually you can find wkhtmltopdf at<br>
    "C:\Program Files\wkhtmltopdf\bin\wkhtmltopdf.exe"<br>
    Find this line in the script and update:<br>
    wkhtmltopdf_path = r'C:\Program Files\wkhtmltopdf\bin\wkhtmltopdf.exe'  # Update this path<br>